rasenior/website/content/home/about.md

 +++

 I recently completed my PhD at the University of Sheffield (UK), where I studied how **loss and degradation of tropical forest** impacts species' ability to cope with global **climate change**.
+During my PhD I also completed a 3-month placement at [Rewilding Britain](https://www.rewildingbritain.org.uk/).

-Before that, I worked at **UNEP-WCMC** (UK), mainly on the [PREDICTS project](https://www.predicts.org.uk/), and I completed my undergraduate studies at the University of Cambridge (UK).
+Before my PhD, I worked at **UNEP-WCMC** (UK), mainly on the [PREDICTS project](https://www.predicts.org.uk/), and I completed my undergraduate studies at the University of Cambridge (UK).

 My research interests are based on exploring ecological patterns across scales, and using this to inform pragmatic and adaptible **conservation**.
 I have a particular interest in using advances in **technology and open data** to tackle difficult questions.